RinkalWebDesigner/demo/README.md

 # demo
-this is first gitHub respository
+this is first gitHub respository.